EternalllZM/rtd-codz/docs/source/rules.rst

 - **Begging of any form is not allowed.**

-You are not to beg others to buy you, or send you money for something something such as, but not limited to: Games, DLC packs, microtransactions, cash-app, venmo money, etc.
+You are to not beg for money, games, DLC packs, microtransactions, etc. from others on the server.

 - **Do not sell anything here.**